sonozaki7/TwitterBot/README.md

 # TwitterBot

- This project is intended to provide mental health support for those in need through the use of Twitter API and automated response, and retweet functions.
+ This project is intended to provide personalized news feed for those in need.

 ## IMAGE
 <img src="images/bot_logo2.png">